schubergphilis/chef-acme/README.md

   notifies :restart, "service[apache2]", :immediate end

-# Set up your webserver here...
+# Set up your web server here...

 # Get and auto-renew the certificate from Let's Encrypt
 acme_certificate "#{site}" do